datanav/docs/configuration.rst

         }
     }

-For the example above the entities sent to the sink should have at least a single property ``message_prop_id``:
+In the above example the entities sent to the sink should have at least a single property ``message_prop_id``, i.e.:

 ::